elisonniven/cv/README.md

 **Software Engineer | C | Linux**

-_CV Last Updated : SEPTEMBER 2018.\
+_CV Last Updated : MAY 2019.\
 Looking for opportunities in Ahmedabad / Remote location jobs._

 ## Objective
 To build great products, solve challenging problems and provide solutions.

 ## Skills
-* Software developer with ~ 11 years of experience in C, GNU/Linux, Shell Scripting, Networking, Communication, Cryptography, Security and Embedded Portable systems.
+* Software developer with ~ 12 years of experience in C, GNU/Linux, Shell Scripting, Networking, Communication, Cryptography, Security and Embedded Portable systems.
 * Quick and open to learn any new technology.
 * Experience of working with C,C++, systemd, GNU core and debug utilities, OpenSSL, IPsec VPN and Device Drivers.
 * Excellent verbal and written business communication skills.